It’s often easy to confuse a whippet and an Italian greyhound, particularly for individuals interacting with them for the first time.

 The Main Differences Between A Whippet & Italian Greyhound

-It’s normally easy to confuse these two dog breeds for grumpy and jumpy behaviour, but you’ll be surprised how calm, affectionate, friendly, and loving they can be.
+It’s normally easy to confuse these two dog breeds and assume they have grumpy and jumpy behaviour, but you’ll be surprised how calm, affectionate, friendly, and loving they can be.

 Besides, these canine breeds have their differences too, and they include;